 The risk is possibly increased if a person has two gene variants or is homozygous for the MTHFR mutation.

 Various health organizations — including the American College of Obstetricians and Gynecologists, College of American Pathologists, American College of Medical Genetics, and American Heart Association — don’t recommend testing for variants unless a person also has very high homocysteine levels or other health indications.

 Some at-home genetic testing kits offer screening for MTHFR as well.
+Examples include:

 - 23andMe is a popular choice that provides genetic ancestry and health information.
 It’s also relatively inexpensive ($200).
 To perform this test, you deposit saliva into a tube and send it via mail to a lab.
 Results take six to eight weeks.

 - My Home MTHFR ($150) is another option that specifically focuses on the mutation.
 The test is performed by collecting DNA from the inside of your cheek with swabs.
 After shipping the specimen, results take one to two weeks.

 Having an MTHFR variant doesn’t mean you need medical treatment.
 It could just mean you need to take a vitamin B supplement.

 Treatment is typically required when you have very high homocysteine levels, almost always above the level attributed to most MTHFR variants.
 Your doctor should rule out other possible causes of increased homocysteine, which can occur with or without MTHFR variants.

 Other causes of high homocysteine include:

 - conditions like diabetes, high cholesterol, and high blood pressure